rich1143/C-strings/README.md

 ## Fixing palindromes

 Before you start writing your own C code, we'll start by using valgrind to identify memory leaks in an existing program.
-In `~mcphee/pub/CSci3401/Lab3/palindrome` there is a program that determines (in sort of a dumb way) if a string is a palindrome.
+In the `palindrome` directory there is a program that determines (in sort of a dumb way) if a string is a palindrome.
 The file `palindrome.c` has the code that checks for palindromes and (instead of doing the more obvious thing of returning a boolean) returns the string "Yes" or "No".
 The file `palindrome_test.c` uses the CMockery library mentioned above to test that the `palindrome` function works.
-You should copy that `palindrome` directory into your project and compile the
+You should go into that `palindrome` directory in your project and compile the
 program:
 ```bash
 gcc -Wall -g -o palindrome_test palindrome.c palindrome_test.c ../lib/libcmockery_la-cmockery.o